 As we age, our cartilage can sometimes wear down, causing the tip of the nose to droop downward.
 Dermal fillers can be injected into the base of the nose to prop it up and support it so it doesn’t droop.

-There are also techniques to make a nose appear smaller, “a hooked nose with a dorsal hump looks smaller once the filler has straightened its appearance and lifted the tip,” says Nurse Kellie, who has more than 7 years’ experience with injectable treatments and a following of clients for dermal fillers.
+There are also techniques to make a nose appear smaller, “a hooked nose with a dorsal hump looks smaller once the filler has straightened its appearance and lifted the tip,” says Nurse Kellie, who has more than 7 years’ experience with injectable treatments and a following of patients for dermal fillers.

 Unfortunately, we cannot actually make a nose smaller, only surgery can do that.
 Technically speaking, filler adds a little bit of volume to certain parts of the nose.
 If you’re looking for a drastic change without adding any volume, surgery might be a more suitable option.
 If you’re unsure which path is right for you, you can always come in for a complimentary consultation to find out if your goals are feasible without the surgery.